 DO I BUY ANY FOOD RELATED ITEMS ON AMAZON?

-We do a lot of gluten free and dairy free baking around here and I found that those specialty items are cheaper on amazon then at the grocery store.
+We do a lot of gluten-free and dairy-free baking around here and I found that those specialty items are cheaper on amazon than at the grocery store.

 MY FAVORITE THINGS TO BUY FOR OUR PANTRY ON AMAZON…